Michael A. Taylor Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in the league.

-- The Red Sox rank 21st in baseball in home runs surrendered (90 total, 1.2 per game).
+- Red Sox pitchers combine to rank 21st in baseball in home runs given up (91 total, 1.2 per game).

-- Whitlock gets the start for the Red Sox, his eighth of the season.
-He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.
+- Garza makes his first start of the season for the Red Sox.

-- The right-hander last appeared on Wednesday against the Colorado Rockies, when he tossed seven innings, allowing two earned runs while giving up six hits.
+- The 29-year-old right-hander has 12 appearances out of the bullpen this season.

-- In seven games this season, the 27-year-old has put up a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to opposing batters.
+- In 12 appearances this season, he has compiled a 3.46 ERA and averages 8.3 strikeouts per nine innings while opposing batters are hitting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.